-Not only is this a frustrating position for you to find yourself in but it can be a downright scary position depending upon the extent to which you rely upon your parent's child support payment to pay your bills each month.
+Not only is this a frustrating position for you to find yourself in, but it can be a downright scary position depending upon the extent to which you rely upon your parent's child support payment to pay your bills each month.
 It is one thing for those child support payments to be added onto an already substantial income that you earned.
-However, if you are in a position where you are going back to school or trying to find work after a divorce or child custody case then you may rely upon that child support is more than just supplemental income.
-You may need that income to make sure but you can make your 4 walls each month.
+However, if you are in a position where you are going back to school or trying to find work after a divorce or child custody case, then you may rely upon that child support is more than just supplemental income.
+You may need that income to make sure, but you can make your 4 walls each month.

-What I am trying to say is that there is always risk involved when it comes to is she's related to your child custody or divorce order.
-Risk is something that we have all become accustomed to assessing throughout our lives but especially in recent months during this pandemic.
-I think it is fair to say that all of us, to 1 degree or another have shifted what sort of risk we are willing to tolerate to live our lives.
+I am trying to say that there is always risk involved regarding whether she's related to your child custody or divorce order.
+We have all become accustomed to assessing risk throughout our lives, especially in recent months during this pandemic.
+I think it is fair to say that all of us, to 1 degree or another, have shifted what sort of risk we are willing to tolerate to live our lives.
 The same is true for you and everyone else but goes through with a child custody or divorce case.

 Think long term instead of short term when negotiating on child support

 The irony of negotiating on child support is that it can be a relatively simple thing to approach.
 The Texas family code contains child support guidelines for calculating child support.
-By simply terminating your parent's net monthly income and then multiplying that by a percentage based on how many children are before the court you can arrive at a fairly straightforward number when it comes to having child support paid.
+By simply terminating your parent's net monthly income and then multiplying that by a percentage based on how many children are before the court, you can arrive at a fairly straightforward number when it comes to having child support paid.
 However, that method of calculating child support works best when no extenuating circumstances are in play.
-If additional factors are relevant to your case, then these basic guidelines may not work all that well.
+If additional factors are relevant to your case, these basic guidelines may not work all that well.

 This is where the complexities of child support come to rear their ugly heads.
-The more complex your circumstances are with your family and children odds are the more complex your negotiations will be on important subjects like child support.
-Almost everything when it comes to child support can be broken down into two categories related to the needs of your child.
-What is in the best interest of your child, you need to ask yourself when it comes to the negotiation and setting of several for child support purposes.
+The more complex your circumstances are with your family and children, the odds are the more complex your negotiations will be on important subjects like child support.
+Almost everything about child support can be broken down into two categories related to your child's needs.
+What is in the best interest of your child?
+When it comes to the negotiation and setting of several for child support purposes, you need to ask yourself.

 Do not be satisfied with a “good enough” amount of child support.
 Many people going through divorce or child custody cases will become fatigued at even the idea of negotiating on something as emotional as child support.
 For that reason, they will settle for an amount of child support that will allow their case to end but will not be good for themselves or their child and in the long run.
 Do not allow yourself to do this.

-You should come into mediation with detailed spreadsheets, doctors’ bills, and projections when it comes to the proven needs of your child for as long as he or she will require care.
-Whatever the extenuating circumstances, it need not be something related to their physical or mental health, you need to come prepared to mediation with evidence to back up your assertions about what needs to be paid.
-The more evidence you have in the harder you push for it the better off you will be.
-Not being prepared gives the impression that you don't think the subject is important period do not expect your Co-parent to agree to every cost and increase you proposed with child support.
-Think long term and be intentional about how you present your case to your Co-parent in this regard.
+It would help if you came into mediation with detailed spreadsheets, doctors’ bills, and projections regarding the proven needs of your child for as long as they will require care.
+Whatever the extenuating circumstances, it need not be something related to their physical or mental health; you need to come prepared to mediation with evidence to back up your assertions about what needs to be paid.
+The more evidence you have, the harder you push for it, the better off you will be.
+Not being prepared gives the impression that you don't think the subject is an important period.
+Do not expect your Co-parent to agree to every cost and increase you proposed with child support.
+Think long-term and be intentional about how you present your case to your Co-parent in this regard.

-Make sure your child support orders are written
+Make sure your child support orders are written.

-The first thing that I would do is to hire an experienced family law attorney to represent you in your divorce.
+The first thing that I would do is hire an experienced family law attorney to represent you in your divorce.
 Having an attorney represent you in your divorce or child custody case is optional.
 A family court judge will not throw your case out if you are not represented.
-However, I always think it is a good idea to have an attorney to represent your interests and guide you in your case.
+However, I always think it is a good idea to have an attorney represent your interests and guide you in your case.
 The attorney does not make decisions for you- you do.
 The attorney does not tell you what to think.
 The attorney will help you by sharing information and perspective with you that you do not possess.
 This doesn't mean that you aren't capable of thinking on your own.
 Quite the opposite- the attorney will allow you to make up your mind and chart your course once you have enough information to do so.

-Even if your child support orders do not turn out exactly the way you want them to the best thing that you can do to protect yourself financially in the future is to make sure that the orders you were able to negotiate are written.
+Even if your child support orders do not turn out exactly the way you want them to, the best thing you can do to protect yourself financially in the future is to make sure that the orders you were able to negotiate are written.
 Any issues with the language used in the order will be construed against you in all likelihood as the parent who stands to receive child support payments.
-It does not take much effort to work with your attorney and to review the orders to make sure that the language is clear.
-Specifics about the duration of the Child Support orders, time and manner of payment as well as a requirement to attend mediation before litigating any matter related to child support for all great ways to ensure that you are protected as best as possible moving forward when it comes to this subject.
+It does not take much effort to work with your attorney and review the orders to make sure the language is clear.
+Specifics about the duration of the Child Support orders, time and manner of payment, as well as a requirement to attend mediation before litigating any matter related to child support for all great ways to ensure that you are protected as best as possible moving forward when it comes to this subject.